Homemade Sourdough French Toast

 Emily’s Tips & Tricks

-• Variations: Add a pinch of nutmeg or swap vanilla for almond extract for a new and delicious twist.
+• Variations: Add a pinch of nutmeg to the custard mix, or swap the vanilla extract for almond extract for a slightly different but equally delicious flavor.

 Sourdough bread with fresh berries and sausage on a plate